Prerequisites

 YOUR_BASE_URLwith your chosen environment’s URL and{YOUR_SECRET_KEY}with your actual key.

-- 400 Bad Request / 422 Unprocessable Entity: Review your request body to ensure all required fields are present and correctly formatted for the specified type (individual or business).
+- 400 Bad Request / 422 Unprocessable Entity: Review your request body to ensure all required fields are present and correctly formatted.

 - 401 Unauthorized: Verify that your Secret API Key is correct and included in the header.